 In psychotherapy, you'll embark with your therapist on a journey of self-discovery and make full use of the unique opportunity a boundaried, consistent, skilful therapeutic relationship provides.

-This alliance has in itself enormous potential to promote deep, long-lasting emotional and psychological change.
+This alliance holds, in itself, an enormous potential to promote deep, long-lasting emotional and psychological change.

 How can psychotherapy help?

-The problems psychotherapy can help with are wide-ranging and include anxiety, depression, loss, relationship problems, issues surrounding sexuality and gender, trauma, eating disorders and addictions.
+The problems psychotherapy can help with are wide-ranging and include anxiety, depression, grief, relationship problems, issues surrounding sexuality and gender, trauma, eating disorders and addictions.

-Psychotherapy can also help with more challenging difficulties such as chronic depression, schizophrenia, and disorders of the self which include borderline, schizoid and obsessive-compulsive problems.
+Psychotherapy can also help with more challenging difficulties such as chronic depression, schizophrenia, and disorders of the self including borderline, schizoid and obsessive-compulsive problems.

-Present difficulties as well as relevant past events and experiences, including significant relationships, will likely be explored in psychotherapy.
+Present difficulties as well as certain past events and experiences, including significant relationships, will likely be explored in psychotherapy.

-Neuroscience research shows psychotherapy can promote the formation of new neural pathways and adaptive connections between thoughts, body sensations, memories and feelings.
+Neuroscience research has shown that psychotherapy can promote the formation of new neural pathways and adaptive connections between thoughts, body sensations, memories and feelings.

 Psychotherapy tends to be longer-term than therapies such as counselling or CBT.